HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ## Introduction

 HVML is the acronym of `Hybrid Virtual Markup Language`.
-It is a general-purpose and easy-to-learn programming language proposed by [Vincent Wei], who is the author of the China-first open source project [MiniGUI].
+It is a general-purpose and easy-to-learn programming language proposed and designed by [Vincent Wei], who is the author of the China-first open source project [MiniGUI].

-Vincent Wei says that HVML is a programmable markup language with new principles, new structure, and new design patterns.
+Vincent Wei says that HVML is a programmable markup language with new structure, new principles, and new design patterns.
 It is definitely unlike any programming language you are familiar with:

-- It uses markups to define the program structure and the control flow.
+- It uses markups to define the program structure and the control flow; this greatly improves the readability of the program.
 - It uses the extended JSON with dynamic capabilities to define the data; this makes it ideal as a glue to bond different system components.
-- It introduces the data driven programming model; this allows developers to focus more on data generation and processing, rather than program logic.
+- It introduces the data driven programming model; this allows developers to focus more on data generation and processing, rather than the control flow.
-- It is dynamic; developers can not only fetch data, templates, HVML fragment from a remote data source, but also delete an exisiting variable.
+- It is dynamic; developers can not only fetch data, templates, HVML fragments from a remote data source, but also delete an exisiting variable.
-- It supports coroutines, threads, closures, ..., which are those features you saw in popular modern programming languages.
+- It provides a unique way to support coroutines, threads, closures, ..., which are those features you saw in modern programming languages.
 - It is flexible; developers can use HVML to write simple scripting tools, or they can use it to develop complex GUI applications.
 - It is fast; HVML uses a simple and effecient stack-based virtual machine, and it does not use any garbage collector.

-This tutorial will show you the most exciting features of HVML,
+In this tutorial, we will show you the most exciting features of HVML,
      especially those features that are different from common programming languages.
 If you are familiar with a script language such as Python or JavaScript, you will find that you can master the basic principles and methods of HVML programming in a very short time, say, in 30 minutes.